Bridges to Bluffs

 Race Day

-There is no warm up on race morning.
+There is NO warm up on race morning.

 Swimmer should bring their swim cap, goggles, and morning clothes bag to the Star of Knoxville.
-Body marking will begin around 7:30 a.m. outside of the riverboat.
-If you misplaced your swim cap, please see the Race Director for a replacement.
+Body marking will be done as u of the riverboat.
+If you misplaced your swim cap, see the Race Director for a replacement.
 Do not apply sunscreen, lubricants, or lotion until after you are body marked.
 The riverboat departs at 8:30 a.m. sharp.
 All swimmers must be on the riverboat BEFORE this time.
-Once on the riverboat, you may drop your tagged morning clothes bag to be taken to the finish line.

 Post Race